← Back to Blog

 Risk Management: Your Survival Guide

-- Use stop-loss orders: Always define your maximum loss before entering a trade.
+• Use stop-loss orders: Always know your maximum loss before you enter.
+Don't hope—plan.

-- Keep a trading journal: Record every trade, including your reasoning and emotions.
-Review regularly.
+• Keep a journal: Record every trade, your reasoning, and how you felt.
+Review monthly.
+You'll spot patterns—both good and bad.

-- Ignoring risk management: The 2% rule exists for good reason.
+• Ignoring risk management: The 2% rule exists because traders before us learned the hard way.

-- Trading without a strategy: Random entries lead to random results.
+• Trading without a strategy: Random entries produce random results.
+A strategy brings consistency.

 Ready to Start Your Forex Journey?

-Forex Probe provides clear signals and multi-indicator confirmation to help you trade with confidence.
-Get started today.
+Forex Probe provides clear signals with multi-indicator confirmation to help you trade with structure.
+Start with the basics first—this is just a tool to speed up your learning.

 How much money do I need to start forex trading?